Skip to main content

 amangiri first glimpse

 Everything about the scene felt intentional: the quiet geometry, the symmetry, the contrast between surface and depth.
-I didn’t know where this place was.
+I didn’t know where this was.
 But the clarity of the lines, the stillness of the water, and the way the built form yielded to the monumental desert landscape — it stayed with me.

 amangiri views